 The blank is adorned with one small stainless-framed stripping guide followed by a lineup of chrome snake guides, each wrapped in dark "olive-ish" thread wraps.
 Alignment dots are in place at each ferrule, and below the logo you'll find a small closed hook keeper that's perfect to secure small flies.
 Adjacent to the hook keeper is a silver winding check for a finished look.

-Lots of filler could be seen in the short cork handle, but it is nicely-shaped.
+Lots of filler could be seen in the short cork handle, so don't expect super quality there.
 To secure the reel, there's a down-locking seat featuring a cork base and stainless components.
 The single locking ring spun easily, sported a good size/texture, and secured my small reel down firmly.
 I'd rather see an up-locking seat here as they are just easier to use for me, but some may disagree—just personal preference.
 Also of note here, an alignment dot on the reel seat hood would be a helpful addition as I had trouble finding it a few times!

 I can't tell you how much I wanted to go chase trout with this rod.
 Give me a little bubbling brook or a mellow spring creek and the 474-3 would be right at home.
 But, the reality is that I'm in Florida, so instead I went off to find panfish, tilapia, bass and whatever-else-with-fins on some inland waterways.
-Rigged up with both a WF4F Cortland Finesse Trout II line and even a WF4F RIO Single Handed Spey line along with a box of nymphs and miniature streamers, it was time to hit the road and finally put a bend in the Echo.
+Rigged up with both a WF4F Cortland Finesse Trout II line along with a box of nymphs and miniature streamers, it was time to hit the road and finally put a bend in the Echo.

 Like the glass rods I've tested, the Echo Glass 474-3 is heavier than a comparable graphite rod.
 Sitting at about 3-ounces its obviously nothing outrageous, but I always make note of the extra heft.